HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 After all of the endpoints are created, navigate to *http://gwab2014-[your initials here]-azure-elasticsearch-cluster.cloudapp.net:9200/_plugin/head* and you should see all 3 nodes in the cluster.

-For each request to the public endpoint *http://gwab2014-[your initials here]-azure-elasticsearch-cluster.cloudapp.net:9200* Azure will load-balance traffic and forward it to one of the 3 VMs.
+For each request to the public endpoint of your elasticsearch cluster, Azure will now load-balance traffic and forward it to one of the 3 VMs.

 You've now got a load-balanced elasticsearch cluster running in Azure on Ubuntu 13!